andrewbackway/esphome-webserver-listentities/README.md

 - Verify the web server component is loading successfully

 **404 on /entities endpoint**
-- Check that `webserver-listentities:` is included in your configuration
+- Check that `webserver-listcomponents:` is included in your configuration
 - Verify the external component was loaded successfully
 - Check device logs for setup errors